Skip to main content

 Payment Terms

 Every invoice carries a NET payment term that sets its due date.
 The default is NET-15, meaning payment is due 15 days after the invoice date.
+Other standard terms your account can be set to are: A custom NET period can also be agreed for your account.
+Your current term appears on your downloaded invoice PDF.

 The Banking and Remittance Fee